 Total Hours

-The second option you have is to enter the total number of hours worked for the day or a specific activity at once.
+The second option you have is to enter the total number of hours worked for the day or a specific task at once.
 You do this by filling in the total number in the large box with "00:00".

 Timer

-When you are finished with this activity, click the stop button.
 Did you just take a short break?
 Click on the start button and the timer will resume and add the break you had to the registration.

-Copy your hours from last week or from the schedule
+Copy your hours from last week

-1. Last week (without hours) - copy only the projects you have worked on and not the hours.
+Last week (without hours) - copy only the projects you have worked on and not the hours.

-3. Schedule this week - copy the hours that have been scheduled for you from the project planning.
+Schedule this week - copy the hours that have been scheduled for you from the project planning.

 Submitting your hours

-It may be that you need to have your hours approved by a client or your manager.
+It may be that you need to have your hours approved by a customer or your manager.
 You can do this in two ways.
 The first way is to submit hours per registration by clicking on the three dots behind a registration and then clicking on "submit hours."
 You can also submit all the hours you have worked in a week at once.
 To do this, go to the weekly overview, and you will see "Submit hours this week" in the lower right corner.